quincy-u/quincy-u.github.io/_pages/about.md

 Welcome!

-I am a CS PhD student supervised by Shenlong Wang at UIUC.
+I am a CS PhD student supervised by Prof. Shenlong Wang at UIUC.
 My research focuses on robot learning.

 Before this, I completed my CS bachelor at the University of Toronto, where I was supervised by Prof. Animesh Garg (Now Georgia Tech).
-In the past, I have been working closely with Prof. Ken Goldberg from UC Berkeley and Xiaolong Wang from UCSD.
+In the past, I have been working closely with Prof. Ken Goldberg from UC Berkeley and Prof. Xiaolong Wang from UCSD.

 My dream is to make intelligent robots integrated into our daily lives.